JoseLlorensRipolles/Snake-AI/README.md

 # HoldheSingularity

-Play snake against a Rl agent training on your browser!
+Play snake against a RL agent training on your browser!
 Play at: https://josellorensripolles.github.io/hold-the-singularity/

 ## Installation